All Episodes

 And let's say we do have to take out all his missile sites.

-And let's say that in the process of of taking out those missile sites, he has another missile site that's hidden.
+And let's say that in the process of taking out those missile sites, he has another missile site that's hidden.

-You know, or or, you know, some type of nuclear submarine that is out there that he fires.
+Or he has a missile inside of a submarine, you know, or some type of nuclear submarine that is out there that he fires.

 Well, what happens with the nuclear fallout when we take out the nuclear sites?